 What are the differentials of a Yamaha keyboard?

-Some models also offer the Record button to record your original performances or compositions, so you can listen to yourself or share the recording with friends and family.
+By pressing the Record button, you can also record your original performances or compositions, so that you can listen to or share them.

-- Some models come with Yamaha exclusive learning tools
+- Yamaha offers some models with exclusive learning tools

-- Available in versions with 61, 76 or 88 keys (reaches five, six and eight octaves respectively)
+- There are versions with 61, 76, and 88 keys (reaching five, six, and eight octaves, respectively)

-- Some models do not have built-in speakers
+- Some models do not come with speakers

-- Arpeggio is the successive execution of each note of a chord.
+- Arpeggio consists of successively playing each note of a chord.

 What are the types of Yamaha keyboard?

-Genos is Yamaha’s premium model.
-Among the differentials, we can highlight the AEM ( Articulation Element Modeling ) technology, capable of reproducing the sound characteristics of an acoustic instrument.
+Yamaha’s Genos is the company’s premium model.
+AEM ( Articulation Element Modeling ) is capable of reproducing the sound characteristics of acoustic instruments.